 Nutrition information is automatically calculated, so should only be used as an approximation.

 This recipe was first published in July 2019.
-Updated May 2022 with video and a bit of housekeeping.
+Updated May 2022 with video and June 2025 with a bit of housekeeping.

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.